JoMoodley/Identity/README.md

 ##### Set up the application

-Step 1a.
+*Step 1a*.
 Download the truffle project.
 If your operating system is Linux, rename `truffle-config.js` to `truffle.js`.
 Open the terminal and proceed to the relevant directory.
 Run `npm install` to install any package dependencies.

-Step 1b.
+*Step 1b*.
 Open Ganache.
 Log in to MetaMask and select the local network.
 Add accounts 0 to 3 from Ganache to the wallet using the public and private keys in Ganache.
 If accounts are already added, ensure that there are no historical transactions by resetting the accounts.

-Step 1c.
+*Step 1c*.
 Run `truffle migrate --reset` or similar.
 The contracts should compile and deploy from account 0 in Ganache.
 Then execute `npm run dev`.
 The application opens in the browser.

 ##### Create identities

-Step 2.
+*Step 2*.
 From account 0 in the wallet, select the option to create an identity for government and pay for the transaction.
 Similarly, from wallet accounts 1 to 3, create identities for the insurer, customer and his relative.

 ##### Create and verify identity claims

-Step 3a.
-Log in as customer and create claims for national identity, residential address and age.
+*Step 3a.* Log in as customer and create claims for national identity, residential address and age.

-Step 3b.
-Log in as relative and create claim for national identity.
+*Step 3b.* Log in as relative and create claim for national identity.

-Step 3c.
-Log in as government, view and verify all claims.
+*Step 3c.* Log in as government, view and verify all claims.

-Step 3d.
-Log in as customer or relative and view verified claims.
+*Step 3d.* Log in as customer or relative and view verified claims.

 ##### Demonstrate the use case

 ###### Customer applies for Single Funeral Plan from Youth Markets

-Step 4a.
-Log in as customer.
+*Step 4a.* Log in as customer.
 Sign up to the insurer.
 Share all 3 claims.

-Step 4b.
-Log in as insurer.
+*Step 4b.* Log in as insurer.
 View customer has been added.
 Select to view customer's shared claims.
 Issue claim on Single Funeral Plan to customer.
 Customer's shared claims are updated.

-Step 4c.
-Log in as customer.
+*Step 4c.* Log in as customer.
 View Single Funeral Plan claim.

 ###### Customer applies for Family Funeral Plan from Family Markets

-Step 5a.
-Log in as customer.
+*Step 5a.* Log in as customer.
 Add dependent (account 3).

-Step 5b.
-Log in as relative.
+*Step 5b.* Log in as relative.
 Sign up to the insurer.
 Share claim.

-Step 5c.
-Log in as insurer.
+*Step 5c.* Log in as insurer.
 View that customer has added a dependent and relative has been added as a customer.
 Select to view relative's shared claims.
 Select to view customer's shared claims.
 Issue claim on Family Funeral Plan to customer.
 Customer's shared claims are updated.

-Step 5d.
-Log in as customer.
+*Step 5d.* Log in as customer.
 View Family Funeral Plan claim.

 ----------